MightyCall Mobile MightyCall Mobile AppGoogle Play

 How does IVR software work?

-When used correctly, IVR software can be a real boon to businesses which may be facing surges of calls (or may simply have lots of calls to work with day to day).
-But how specifically can it help businesses?
+When used correctly, IVR software can be a real help to businesses facing surges in calls (or simply handling a high volume of calls daily).
+But how exactly can it be helpful?

-• Save agent time: By potentially answering questions early, agents have their time saved.
-Plus, the system can help guarantee that customers are sent to the right agents
+• Save agent time: By potentially answering questions early, agents save time.
+Additionally, the system can help ensure that customers are routed to the right agents.

-• Route calls correctly: As we hinted above, by asking clients what exactly they need, you can be fairly sure that they will actually get to the human assistants they need to speak with, instead of playing a game of call transfer.
+• Route calls correctly: As noted above, by asking clients what they need, you can be confident they will reach the human assistants.
+This is so much more efficient than playing a game of call transfer.

-• Provide new information: Did you change your hours recently, or did you start a new sale?
+• Provide new information: Have you recently changed your hours or started a new sale?
 Perhaps you have opened a new location.
-Either way, you can use interactive voice response to ensure that callers find that out.
+Either way, you can use interactive voice response to ensure callers know that information.

-• Receive payment for bills: Is a customer just trying to pay their bill?
-They can use the IVR menu to input payment information instead of speaking with a person.
+• Receive payment for bills: If a customer is trying to pay their bill, they can use the IVR menu to enter payment information instead of speaking with a representative.

 Based on our criteria, these are the best service providers we found for your perusal and consideration: